Eroglu-Lab/Syn_Bot/README.md

 ## Compatibility

-SynBot was developed for use with the FIJI on the Windows operating system.
+SynBot was developed for use with FIJI on the Windows operating system.
 It is recommended to run SynBot on a Windows computer when possible, particularly when using more advanced features.
 In particular, we have found ilastik to be unstable on Mac computers when a new version of MacOS is used.
 Mac users should consult the [ilastik.org](https://www.ilastik.org/) webpage to make sure their versions of ilastik and MacOS are compatible.

 ## Installation